Moving to Thailand

 When we asked expats and global nomads about the quality of medical care in Thailand, they replied:

 "Compare hospital costs for same procedure.
 Use hospital web sites to review medical bios of their doctors.
 Consultations are inexpensive and a good way to evaluate doctors.
 Use private hospitals for faster service and less waiting times.
-Check availability of 3rd party billing for in-patient procedures," said one expat.
+Check availability of 3rd party billing for in-patient procedures," stated one expat who made the move to Bangkok.

 What are medical services in Thailand like?